PavlosTze/calculator/README.md

 An android application published on Google Play.
 It works as a simple calculator which means that there is no order of operations (multiply for example is not executed before addition etc).

+# Maintenance
+Not supported anymore except bug and crash fixes.

 ## Authors

 * **Pavlos Tzegiannakis** - (https://github.com/PavlosTze)